frogm0uth/keyboard-firmware/kyria-rsthd-prime/docs/eager-modtaps.md

 **WORK IN PROGRESS**

-This is a *thought experiment* on tapping early and holding later when using mod-taps.
-I use the word "eager" to mean that it outputs a tap code as soon as possible.
-Modifiers are produced in fewer cases.
+This is a *thought experiment* on a different mode of operation for mod-taps.
+I use the word "eager" to mean that mod-tap keys output their tap code as soon as possible.

 <!--ts-->